-Use of the nunchaku was popularized by Bruce Lee in several of his movies, most notably Enter the Dragon.
-Game of Death was released posthumously in 1978, and also featured extensive use of the nunchaku.
+The nunchaku was popularized by Bruce Lee in several of his documentaries, most notably Enter the Dragon.
+Game of Death, which was released posthumously in 1978, also featured extensive use of the weapon.

-Questions were raised about the veracity of the clip, and eventually the truth came out.
-It was a video created to go viral to market the Nokia N96 Limited Edition Bruce Lee cell phone.
-It worked – the YouTube video has nearly 20,000,000 views.
+Questions were raised about the veracity of the top clip, and eventually, the truth came out.
+It was a video created to go viral, in order to market the Nokia N96 Limited Edition Bruce Lee cell phone.
+It worked - the YouTube video has over 35 million views.

 "We've done an estimate on how much it would have cost for paid placements on links like YouTube, Youku, etc. The figures came up to millions of dollars.